mitre/caldera/README.md

 > You need to navigate through a compromised host but you fear an autonomous agent may draw too much attention.
 You need to use a traditional reverse-shell to gain manual shell access.

-Inside CALDERA, enable the terminal plugin by updating the conf/default.yml file.
-Restart the server and - similar to the above missions - start a 54ndc47 agent and confirm it "beacons" back to CALDERA.
+Inside CALDERA, enable the terminal plugin by updating the conf/default.yml file and restart the server.

-Once confirmed, move to a browser at 127.0.0.1 and click into the campaigns -> operations section and start a new operation, choosing the terminal adversary and the group my_group.
-Then, inside the optional choices, select the terminal fact source.
-Run the operation and wait for it to complete.

-Next, navigate to the plugins -> terminal GUI page.
-From here, check the sessions drop-down and you should see a new reverse-shell session.
+Once confirmed, move to a browser at 127.0.0.1 and click into the plugins -> terminal section and deploy a terminal agent on a compromised host using the 1-line delivery commmands available.
+Then, refresh and check the sessions drop-down and you should see a new reverse-shell session.
 Select this session and use the UI to manually interact with the host.

-Can you figure out how to deploy the reverse-shell without using 54ndc47?
+Can you figure out how to deploy the reverse-shell by running a regular CALDERA operation?

 ## Developers